badbatch/fetch-mocked/README.md

 #### responseType

 The type of the response body.
-The value you provide for the body needs to be JSON serialisable or tostringable, but based on the responseType that body gets transformed into either an 'arraybuffer', 'blob', 'formdata', 'json', or 'text'.
+The value you provide for the body needs to be JSON serialisable or tostringable, but based on the responseType the body gets transformed into either an 'arraybuffer', 'blob', 'formdata', 'json', or 'text'.
 The default is 'json'.

 ```typescript
 mockedFetch.mockRequest('*', 'Hello world!', { responseType: 'text' });